Data Radio Modems are Great Tools for SCADA and Telemetry Systems.

 - Built in protocols.
 Some Raveon data radios have telemetry protocols built into them, such as MODBUS.

 - Secure Data.
-All Raveon data radio modems have built in AES encryption.
+All Raveon data radio modems have built in AES encryption features.
+This encryption can secure your over-air data.

 - Low Cost.
 Raveon’s wireless data modems are the most economical data radio modems on the market.
 And there are no cellular fees on private radio networks.